Rules of Competition

 Use of on-camera filters and other tools, such as Lensbaby, that produce special optical or color effects and significantly alter the original look or feel of the subject

-Light painting using artificial light to brighten parts of an existing scene.
+Using artificial light to brighten parts of an existing scene or the entire scene.

 Light painting using artificial light to create designs, patterns, and other effects within the photo